Summer in Budapest: Weather & 23 Best Things to Do (2026)

 Conclusion

-In conclusion, Summer is a pretty good time to visit Budapest!
+In conclusion, summer is a pretty good time to visit Budapest!
 Although summer is high season in Budapest and it can get crowded and hot, there are lots of cool things to do in the city!

 The average temperature in Budapest in summer is between 15–29 °C (60–84 °F).
 However in reality, it can get much hotter than that!